corespring/corespring-ng-components/README.md

 # Developing

-    grunt
+    grunt #build the js
-    #todo - add info about watching the files
+    grunt watch #watches for any changes in the coffee files and regenerates the js